-- 20.1 Honour based abuse (HBA) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code. - 20.2 Honour based abuse might be committed against people who; - become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage. - want to get out of a forced marriage. - wear clothes or take part in activities that might not be considered traditional within a particular culture. - 20.3 It is a violation of human rights and may be a form of domestic and/or sexual abuse.
+- want to get out of a forced marriage. - wear clothes or take part in activities that might not be considered traditional within a particular culture. - 18.9 It is a violation of human rights and may be a form of domestic and/or sexual abuse.
 There is no, and cannot be, honour or justification for abusing the human rights of others.

-21. One Chance Rule
+19. One Chance Rule

-- 21.1 This term is used in the FGM Guidance for schools produced by the national FGM centre July 2019 FGM schools guidance.
-Multi agency statutory guidance dated July 20 FGM Statutory guidance July 20 does not appear to use the term, however, the expression is intended to convey the importance of acting promptly and recognise there may be "only one chance to speak to a pupil who is a potential victim and have just one chance to save a life. - 21.2 TBGS are aware that if the victim is not offered support following a report of abuse that the 'One Chance' opportunity may be lost.
+- 19.1 This term is used in the FGM Guidance for schools produced by the national FGM centre July 2019 FGM schools guidance.
+Multi agency statutory guidance dated July 20 FGM Statutory guidance July 20 does not appear to use the term, however, the expression is intended to convey the importance of acting promptly and recognise there may be "only one chance to speak to a pupil who is a potential victim and have just one chance to save a life. - 19.2 At TBGS we are aware that if the victim is not offered support following a report of abuse that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBA cases.

-22. Mental Health
+20. Mental Health

-- 22.1 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+- 20.1 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Whilst school recognise that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.
-School is also aware of the many studies evidencing the impact on the emotional wellbeing of Covid and lockdown and the many adverse experiences children and their families may have faced. - 22.2 Adverse Childhood Experiences have been shown to impact on a child's mental health, behaviour, and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
+School is also aware of the many studies evidencing the impact on the emotional wellbeing of Covid and lockdown and the many adverse experiences children and their families may have faced. - 20.2 Adverse Childhood Experiences have been shown to impact on a child's mental health, behaviour, and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
 If staff have a mental health concern about a child that is also a safeguarding concern, they will share this with the DSL or deputy.
 An informative video produced by NHS Wales can be seen here

-23. Private Fostering Arrangements
+21. Private Fostering Arrangements